 Notes sold by the underwriters to the public will initially be offered at the initial prices to the public set forth on the cover of this prospectus supplement.
 Any Notes sold by the underwriters to securities dealers may be sold at a discount from the initial price to the public of up to 0.35% of the principal amount of the 2023 Notes, up to 0.40% of the principal amount of the 2028 Notes, and up to 0.50% of the principal amount of the 2048 Notes.
-Any such securities dealers may resell any Notes purchased from the underwriters to certain other brokers or dealers at a discount from the initial price to the public of up to 0.25% of the principal amount of the 2023 Notes, up to 0.25% of the principal amount of the 2028 Notes, and up to 0.35% of the principal amount of the 2048 Notes.
+Any such securities dealers may resell any Notes purchased from the underwriters to certain other brokers or dealers at a discount from the initial price to the public of up to 0.25% of the principal amount of the 2028 Notes, up to 0.25% of the principal amount of the 2028 Notes, and up to 0.25% of the principal amount of the 2028 Notes, and up to 0.35% of the principal amount of the 2048 Notes.
 If all the Notes of any series are not sold at the initial price to the public, the underwriters may change the offering price and the other selling terms.
 The offering of the Notes by the underwriters is subject to receipt and acceptance and subject to the underwriters' right to reject any order in whole or in part.